Your questions, our answers.

 What is virtual witnessing?

 You will print your Will and/or Power of Attorney.
-You will join a video call with the Notary Pro and a second witness, who will both virtually witness you physically sign your document.
-There is no digital signature process for virtual witnessing.
+You will join a video call with your notary and a second witness, who will both virtually witness you physically sign your document.
+There is no digital signature process for virtual witnessing, but your signature (on physical paper) can be witnessed online.

 Who will serve as my first witness?
 Second witness?